-Selected critical press include: “In the Swim: Carole A. Feuerman’s Sculptures Stay in Shape,” by John T. Spike in the May 2005 Art & Antiques Magazine, in the New York Times in 2012, in an article by Susan Hodara, Hudson- Inspired Art, Popping Up All Over, in the Forward, 2017 by Michael Kramer, In Trumps America, It’s Hard To Be a Realist, and “How China Gave Sculpture’s Queen of Hyperrealism Carole A. Feuerman One of her First Breaks” in the South Morning Post by Kavita Daswani.
+Selected critical press include: “In the Swim: Carole A. Feuerman’s Sculptures Stay in Shape,” by John T. Spike, May 2005, Art & Antiques Magazine, in 2012 in the New York Times in an article by Susan Hodara, “Hudson- Inspired Art, Popping Up All Over”, the Forward in 2017 by Michael Kramer, “In Trumps America, It’s Hard To Be a Realist”, and “How China Gave Sculpture’s Queen of Hyperrealism Carole A. Feuerman One of her First Breaks” in the South Morning Post by Kavita Daswani.

-Stephen Foster Ph.D., Art Historian
+Stephen Foster, Ph.D., Art Historian